 Here’s the kicker: so are sidewalks.
 “My” sidewalk does not belong to me at all.
 Pedestrians deserve the same safe, consistent, and equitable access to public right-of-ways as vehicles.
 Automobiles spend over 90% of the time parked, meaning that 90% of the time, we are pedestrians instead of drivers.
-City budgets should reflect these realities.
+Thirty percent of Buffalo households do not own cars.
+Street budgets should reflect these realities.

 The present situation is an equal protection violation: Buffalo taxpayers inside of motor vehicles are entitled to right-of-ways cleared at public expense, while Buffalo taxpayers outside of motor vehicles are not.
 Even worse, they are subject to penalties if they fail to maintain public property.